 How to Reach Bhutan:

 Indian nationals intending to visit Bhutan are required to carry any of the two valid ‘Travel Documents’ (a) Valid Indian Passport having validity of minimum 6 months; and/or (b) Voter Identity Card, issued by the Election Commission of India.
-No Visa is required to visit Bhutan
+No Visa is required to visit Bhutan for the Indians.

 You can also take a direct flight to Paro Airport.
 Direct Flights are available from Delhi, Mumbai, Chennai, Kolkata and Kathmandu etc.